LavishSoftware/ISBoxerEVELauncher/README.md

 ![Screenshot](http://i.imgur.com/fe1Y7cl.png)
 # Recent changes

+* Version 1.0.0.25 fixes a fudged URL from the new e-mailed Verification Code support

 * Version 1.0.0.24 adds support for the new e-mailed Verification Code challenge, as per https://www.eveonline.com/article/pi6klt/security-changes-to-the-eve-sso

 * Version 1.0.0.23 fixes Security Warning messages, updates the GUI to hide Inner Space related controls when the user does not have Inner Space, and hides most options under Advanced when creating Game Profiles